ivanAlekseev04/DSA/README.md

 # DSA
-## Implementation of some algorithms and data structures, that cover themes:
+## Implementations of some algorithms and data structures, that cover themes:
 ```
-- Linked list
+- Linked list(singly)
-- Trees
+- BST
 - Graphs
 ```